-The notice creating a subcommittee shall specify the subject matter of the subcommittee and the number of members to be appointed, and may specify a reporting date during the term.
 Unless an earlier date is specified by the notice, subcommittees expire at the end of the term.

-- (b) This Rule may be suspended only by the affirmative vote of 71 members elected.
-(House Rule 15) - 15.
-Rules Committee. - (a) The Rules Committee is created as a permanent committee.
+(b) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)

+- 15. Rules Committee. - (a) The Rules Committee is created as a permanent committee.
 The Rules Committee shall consist of 5 members, 3 appointed by the Speaker and 2 appointed by the Minority Leader.
 The Speaker and the Minority Leader are each eligible to be appointed to the Rules Committee.
 The Rules Committee may conduct business when a majority of the total number of its members has been appointed. - (b) The majority caucus members of the Rules Committee shall serve at the pleasure of the Speaker, and the minority caucus members shall serve at the pleasure of the Minority Leader.
 Appointments shall be by notice filed with the Clerk, and shall be effective for the balance of the term or until a replacement appointment is made, whichever first occurs.
-Appointments take effect upon filing with the Clerk, regardless of whether the House is in session.
-Notwithstanding any other provision of these Rules, any Representative who is replaced on the Rules Committee may be re-appointed to the Rules Committee without concurrence of the House. - (c) Notwithstanding any other provision of these Rules, the Rules Committee may meet upon reasonable public notice that includes a statement of the subjects to be considered.
+Appointments take effect upon filing with the Clerk, regardless of whether the House is in session. - (c) Notwithstanding any other provision of these Rules, the Rules Committee may meet upon reasonable public notice that includes a statement of the subjects to be considered.
 All legislative measures pending before the Rules Committee are eligible for consideration at any of its meetings, and all of those legislative measures are deemed posted for hearing by the Rules Committee for all of its meetings.